 Durham Friends Meeting sits on land that is a homeland for the Wabanaki for centuries.
 Nearly all of us who regularly worship at Durham Friends live and work and play in this Wabanaki homeland.

 We are in the homeland of the Wabanaki, the People of the Dawn.
 We extend our respect and gratitude to the many Indigenous people and their ancestors whose rich histories and vibrant communities include the Abenaki, Maliseet, Micmac, Passamaquoddy, and Penobscot Nations and all of the Native communities who have lived here for thousands of generations in what is known today as Maine, New England, and the Canadian Maritimes.
 We make this acknowledgement aware of continual violations of water, territorial rights, and sacred sites in the Wabanaki homeland. [from the Abbe Museum website]

-At its 2020 Annual Session, New England Yearly Meeting brought forward a draft Apology to Native Americans, to be considered at the 2021 Annual Session.
+At its 2021 Annual Session, New England Yearly Meeting approved an Apology to Native Americans.
 More resources from New England Yearly Meeting for considering the draft Apology are here.